The instructions in the photo below were posted on the wall in the dressing room at my then four and nine-year-old daughters dance recital.

-Okay so what about my just turned 3yr old who still wears a nappy?
+What about my just turned 3yr old who still wears a nappy?

 That being said wearing a nappy is better than your child having an accident whilst in class or on stage as happened the previous week with our dance teacher running out of the studio mid class, in shock, looking for a child’s mum (who unfortunately wasn’t there) saying ‘she didn’t give any signs to show she needed to go!’

-So if your studio allows children 2.5-4yrs old to dance, but requires them to wear no underwear, then they should also have a policy which states that children beginning dance lessons at their school need to be toilet trained before allowing them to participate in class.
+So if your studio allows children 2.5-4yrs old to dance, but requires them to wear no underwear, then they should also have a policy that states that children beginning dance lessons at their school need to be toilet trained before allowing them to participate in class.
 I would recommend talking to your teacher if you have any concerns.

 Childhood learning, growing and playing can create enough business for kids already without the added stress of needing to do things when they are not ready or mature enough for them.

 How do I explain this to my kid so they don’t think it’s okay to not wear underwear in other situations?

-My child can be so stubborn now that I’ve told them they don’t need to wear underwear under their dance gear they don’t want to put underwear on under anything else!
+‘My child can be so stubborn now that I’ve told them they don’t need to wear underwear under their dance gear they don’t want to put underwear on under anything else!’

 Sometimes all it takes is a few words from the teacher to your child to get them to understand that no underwear are the rules for wearing tights and a leotard only when they come to dance class.

-Another way is to talk to them about how they don’t wear underwear, under their swim suit or how their tights are like thin underwear and a pair of socks and so it is ok in these circumstances, but it is not something we do all the time.
+Another way is to talk to them about how they don’t wear underwear, under their swimsuit or how their tights are like thin underwear and a pair of socks and so it is ok in these circumstances, but it is not something we do all the time.

-But what about older children and teenagers?
+But what about older Tweens and Teens?